Garuda Indonesia

 Garuda Indonesia is the flag carrier of Indonesia, headquartered at Soekarno–Hatta International Airport near Jakarta.
-A successor of KLM Interinsulair Bedrijf, it is a member of SkyTeam airline alliance and the second-largest airline of Indonesia after Lion Air, operating scheduled flights to a number of destinations across Asia, Europe, and Australia from its hubs, focus cities, as well as other cities for Hajj.
-It is the only Indonesian airline that flies to European airspace.
+A successor of KLM Interinsulair Bedrijf, it is a member of SkyTeam airline alliance, operating scheduled flights to a number of destinations across Asia, Europe, and Australia from its hubs, focus cities, as well as other cities for Hajj.

-At its peak from the late 1980s to the mid 1990s, Garuda operated an extensive network of flights all over the world, with regularly scheduled services to Adelaide, Cairo, Fukuoka, Johannesburg, Los Angeles, Paris, Rome, and other cities in Europe, Australia and Asia.
+At its peak from the late 1980s to the mid 1990s, Garuda operated an extensive network of flights all over the world, with regularly scheduled services to Adelaide, Cairo, Fukuoka, Los Angeles, Paris, Rome, and other cities in Europe, Australia and Asia.
 In the late 1990s and early 2000s, a series of financial and operational difficulties hit the airline hard, causing it to drastically cut back services.
 In 2009, the airline undertook a five-year modernization plan known as the Quantum Leap, which overhauled the airline's brand, livery, logo and uniforms, as well as acquiring a newer, more modern fleet and facilities and renewing focus on international markets.

-It earned Garuda awards such as Most Improved Airline, 5-Star Airline, and World's Best Cabin Crew by Skytrax.
-Garuda has since fallen back into financial difficulties exacerbated by corruption.
-However, it has maintained its service and safety standards.
-The top management was replaced in 2020, and a new restructuring programme is also underway.
+In June 2022, an Indonesian court approved Garuda Indonesia’s restructuring of more than US$9 billion of debt.
+The group reported a net loss of US$319.39 million in 2025.
+In 2026, Skytrax reduced the airline’s service and product rating from five stars to four.

-Garuda also operated a budget subsidiary, Citilink, that provided low-cost flights to multiple Indonesian destinations and was spun-off in 2012.
-In November 2018, the airline took over operations as well as financial management of Sriwijaya Air by a cooperation agreement (KSO); the contract expired in December 2019.
+Garuda also operates the low-cost subsidiary Citilink, which began operating under its own air operator’s certificate in 2012.
+In November 2018, the airline took over operations as well as financial management of Sriwijaya Air by a cooperation agreement (KSO); the cooperation ended in November 2019.